Irubataru/talks/2018/2018.06.06_Lightning_Talk/README.md

 # 2018.06.06 - SA2C User Group Lightning Talk

 * Title: Studying baryons at high temperature using supercomputers
 * Date: 06-06-2018
+* Made with beamer

 ## About